 The recommended OptiMind dosage is 1-2 capsules.
-I usually took it in the morning with or before breakfast.
+We usually took it in the morning with or before breakfast.

 Keep in mind that this nootropic supplement contains a very high dosage of caffeine, so never take it after 2 PM.
 And be careful with additional caffeine intake, such as with coffee.

 Since we don’t know the exact amount of all ingredients in this nootropic stack, it’s a bit harder recommending the optimal daily dosage.

 OptiMind Side Effects

 But again, since we don’t know the exact amount of all ingredients in the stack, it is impossible to say if OptiMind is completely side-effects free supplement.